 At IST, we value the association of theory with practice to the highest extent: musical and literary performances, practical laboratory experiments in sciences, conducting art exhibitions along with other various activities through inquiry.
 With the development of 21st century skills, IST offers opportunities for students to maximize their potential and to be ready for further studies.

 We at IST believe that students will obtain the desire for life-long learning through academic rigor and becoming citizens of the world.

-International School of Tallinn is a candidate school* for the Diploma Programme.
-The school is pursuing authorization as an IB World School.
-IB World Schools share a common philosophy – a commitment to high-quality, challenging, International education- that we believe is important for our students.
+International School of Tallinn is a Candidate School* for the Diploma Programme.
+This school is pursuing authorization as an IB World School.
+These are schools that share a common philosophy- a commitment to high quality, challenging, international education that International School of Tallinn believes is important for our students.